bertmelis/bertmelis.github.io/_posts/2021-04-11-1-Basic-configuration.md

 ```

 - When asked for the location to save the key press \<enter\> to save in the default location.
 - You can set a passphrase but most people don't.
-Just press \<enter\> for an emtpy passphrase.
+Just press \<enter\> for an empty passphrase.

 The key will be stored in `/home/username/.ssh/`.
 Check with the same command as above: